Do you want to change the sender email address and name in WordPress?

 The good thing is, it’s very simple to change WordPress email sender details and use an authenticated email address.
 Let’s see how to do that in the steps below.

-1. Install WP Mail SMTP
+1. Install the WP Mail SMTP Plugin

 WP Mail SMTP is the best SMTP plugin for WordPress.
 Using this plugin, you can quickly change your WordPress sender information without adding any complicated code.
-What’s more, this plugin is trusted by millions of users to solve issues like wp_mail function not working for their WordPress sites.

 To get WP Mail SMTP, open your WP Mail SMTP account area, click on the Downloads tab, and then press the Download WP Mail SMTP button.